Pseudoholomorphic tori in the Kodaira-Thurston manifold: Acknowledgements

 \section{Acknowledgements}

 The authors would like to acknowledge helpful discussions with Paul Biran, Rahul Pandharipande and Dietmar Salamon.
+An anonymous referee was also extremely helpful.
 J.E. was supported by an ETH Postdoctoral Fellowship.
 Our collaboration is supported by EPSRC grant EP/I036044/1.